sam4class/weekend-jquery-salary-calculator/README.md

   <li>target an element on the DOM to turn it red.</li>
 </ul>

-<h3>For this project I used the resources given to us this perivous week:</h3>
+<h3>For this project I used the resources given to us this previous week:</h3>
 Dev video: jQuery Web Apps: Part 2
 <br>
 Dev video: JQuery Practical